Bschaler/frontend_airbnb_clone/README.md

   return token;
 };

+ What this does:
+  Will grab the user from database, creates token for the user, inserts the token into a delicious cookie, and the user is now logged in if all authentication requiremnts match the database

 # Managed states with middleware and thunks
 export const makeSpot = (data) => async (dispatch) => {